 Penylan is a central suburb in Cardiff, through which runs Roath Brook.
 The Roath Brook burst its banks most recently during high river flows in 2007 and 2009 and during high tidal events in 2010 and 2012.

 Many homes and businesses in the area are at risk of flooding.
 This is from high river flows, high tides or a combination of both.

 The likelihood of flooding will only increase over time, as a rise in sea levels and more frequent and intense heavy rainfall are predicted as a result of climate change.

-The Roath Brook Flood Scheme will increase the level of protection for the community up to a 1 in 75 chance flood event (1.3% chance of flooding in any given year) from high river flows and a 1 in 150 chance flood event (0.6% chance of flooding in any given year) of high tide levels.
-The scheme will reduce the flood risk to 360 homes and 45 businesses.
+The Roath Brook Flood Scheme (Phase 1 and 2) was completed in 2018 and reduces the risk of flooding to more than 300 properties to a 1 in 75 chance flood event (1.3% chance of flooding in any given year) from high river flows and a 1 in 150 chance flood event (0.6% chance of flooding in any given year) of high tide levels.

-We will make improvements at several locations along the brook between Roath Brook Gardens and the River Rhymney at Newport Road (near to the Morrison’s supermarket).
-The main areas for improvement are:
+Improvements have been made at several locations along the brook between Roath Mill Gardens and the River Rhymney at Newport Road (near to the Morrison’s supermarket).
+The main areas are:

 - Roath Mill Gardens

 - Waterloo Gardens

 We've built flood walls and embankments in Roath Mill Gardens, Waterloo Gardens and Railway Gardens, and replaced Waterloo Road bridge to increase the brook’s flow capacity.
 We've softened these hard features with urban landscaping.

 Through continual consultation with local residents, businesses and stakeholders, we listened to the local community who helped us shape the final design, including minimising tree removal and reducing walls across the scheme.